jackpunt/gtr/README.md

 - t=3: [full set PRO](http://localhost:4212/?t=3)  Print each page 1x, 3x, 5x, 6x as indicated
 - t=4: [multipage HOME](http://localhost:4212/?t=4) Print each page once

+Click "View P0" to reset view to first page.

+Click "View Next..." to see successive pages.

+Click "Download ..." to download a .png file for the indicated page.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.2.